 The contents of this report have been reviewed by the senior management of the Bank, and reviewed and approved by Those Charged with Governance (TCWG) to ensure accuracy, completeness and relevance of the information presented.

 Our capitals

 Financial capital

-capital

-prudently.
+Financial capital entails our ability to raise, lend and manage funds prudently.
 It includes customer deposits, loans and advances, shareholder equity and retained earnings, among others.